subvind/inamlang/README.md

 inomscript
 ========
 a text parser...
-- :) that converts code or inomscript
+- that converts code or inomscript 8)
-- 8) to runnable rustlang
+- to runnable rustlang &)
-- &) for flow-based devgramming!
+- for flow-based devgramming :)

 part of ecosystem...
 - [fbp :: sync :: subvind/inomscript](https://github.com/subvind/inomscript)